 Per Sections 242 and 1009 of the Americans with Disabilities Act as it applies to pools and spas, accessible means of entry/exit are required for swimming pools.
 Such accessible means of entry include a pool lift or sloped entry, and either a transfer wall, transfer system, or pool stairs.
 Wading pools must provide a sloped entry, and spas must provide a pool lift, transfer wall, or transfer system.
 Wave action pools, leisure rivers, and sand bottom pools where user access is limited to one area shall not be required to provide more than one accessible means of entry, either a pool lift, sloped entry, or a transfer system.

 You can read more about these requirements in the U.S. Department of Justice, Civil Rights Division, Disabilities Rights Sections’s Accessible Pools: Means of Entry and Exit (pdf document, updated May 24, 2012).
-Additionally, the Association of Pool & Spa Professionals (APSP) has put together a free ADA FAQ for you, which we have mirrored here.
+Additionally, the Pool & Hot Tub Alliance (formerly the Association of Pool & Spa Professionals – APSP) has put together a free ADA FAQ for you, which we have mirrored on our website.

 ADA Update: A Primer for Small Business